Gold is the “Ultimate Insurance,” Says Robert Hartmann

-Hartmann, whose firm advises a 5%-20% exposure to gold and silver to clients, does so with the knowledge that these assets are among the very few that can truly count as insurance against any scenario.
+Hartmann, whose firm advises a 5%-20% exposure to gold and silver to clients, does so with the knowledge that physical precious metals are among the very few that can truly count as insurance against any economic scenario.

-While stocks soar on fumes, Hartmann notes that gold has corrected 20% from its August high despite fundamentals growing stronger by the day.
+While the economy soars on fumes, Hartmann notes that gold has corrected 20% from its August high despite fundamentals growing stronger by the day.
 This should capture the attention of the value-minded saver who follows the Warren Buffet aphorism about prices:

-Meanwhile, all other prices, from consumer goods to stocks, have been rising.
+Meanwhile, all other prices, from consumer goods to housing, have been rising.
 The loss of purchasing power is already on full display.
 Some still wonder if and when inflation will hit.
-Stock market valuations seem intrinsically tied to monetary expansion and boosted by quantitative easing.
-In other words, the capital has simply lost value at an exceedingly rapid pace.
+Prices of economically-sensitive assets seem intrinsically tied to monetary expansion and boosted by quantitative easing.
+In other words, capital has simply lost value at an exceedingly rapid pace.

-Cryptocurrencies aside, precious metals remain the best-performing asset class over the past 20 years.
-It makes for an interesting note for an asset that has, until recently, been considered a static afterthought in most savings plans.
+Cryptocurrencies aside, precious metals remain one of the best-performing asset classes over the past 20 years.
+It makes for an interesting note for an asset that has, until recently, been considered nothing but an afterthought in most savings plans.
 Of course physical precious metals grow in value while the measuring stick (in this case the U.S. dollar) steadily shrinks.

 Where is the bullion?
 Mints around the world are facing delivery issues

-Then there is the case of Mexico’s Banco Azteca, which sells around 50,000 1-ounce silver Libertad bullion coins monthly that are obtained from the Mexican Mint.
+Then there is the case of Mexico’s Banco Azteca, which sells around 50,000 1-ounce silver Libertad bullion coins monthly which come from the Mexican Mint.
 According to a source within the bank, the Mexican Mint has recently stopped selling its silver coins to Banco Azteca, most likely due to material shortage.

-It seems obvious that these cases are the result of investors wanting more bullion than they have in a while, and in tangible form too, and have caught the mints unprepared.
+It seems obvious that these cases are the result of investors wanting more bullion than they have in a while, insisting on tangible physical metal, and have caught the mints unprepared.
 Whether the world’s mints are able to rise to the challenge by expanding their production capacities to fill the world’s nigh-insatiable demand for precious metal bullion and coins, we don’t know.
 All we can say with confidence is that today’s demand for physical precious metals has far outstripped our sources of supply.

 Hungary’s central bank latest to buy gold